 This week I wanted to make a bench for my window.
-My bed is right up against my window and I would like a bench to put drinks, my laptop, etc. The difficulty of the window opening is the uneven bottom.
+My bed is right up against my window, but there is a large gap between my bed and the actual window.
+I would like a bench to put drinks, my laptop, etc. The difficulty of the window opening is the uneven bottom.
 There is a ledge that extends halfway through the middle, making measuring key to ensure the whole structure balances

 To build my bench I decided to use star mortise and tenon joints.
 I made several test pieces to ensure that the joint works and to decided the specs of the joint.

 The first test I cut was several sizes of star mortise at .43, .45 and .49 inches.
 Because the test was small, I made the design straight onto V carve software.
-With a corresponding tenon piece cut out, I found that each OSB board was different, leading me to set aside two OSB boards that fit well wiht the .43 test.
+With a corresponding tenon piece cut out, I found that each OSB board was different, leading me to set aside two OSB boards that fit well with the .43 test slot.

 The second thing I wanted to test was structural support.
 I decided to support my bench using "H" shaped legs.
 I cut pieces for a small version of my "H" shaped leg support and a top.
 The mini bench was a success!
 While slightly wobbly because the star mortise was too long (oops), I was still able to stand on the mini bench showing its structural integrity.

 After initially measuring the window hole space in centimeters, I went back and measured it in inches to work better with the V-carve software.
 Since I initially made the test on the V-carve software and liked it, I decided to model the entire bench straight on V-carve.
 After mocking the design and calculating the size on paper (double checking of course), I made the design on V-carve.